viant/bqwt/README.md

 ## Known limitation

 - **Non partitioning/clustering**
-Windowing table with range decorator is only supported with legacy SQL, thus only non-partition, non-clustered tables are supported at the moment.
+Windowing table with range decorator is only supported with legacy SQL, thus only non-partition, non-clustered tables run with legacySQL.

 - **Substantial data delay with streaming insert method** In case of using streaming insert method,  data first arrive to streaming buffer, which  retains recently inserted rows.
 The buffer is optimized for high-throughput.